 As the company grew in the 1960s and 1970s, moving from having just 50 betting shops to more than 1,000, it also expanded into different business areas.
 This included the likes of bingo halls, London casinos and even holiday centres.
 Under the Dragonara brand, Ladbrokes also started to invest in more hotels.
 In 1975, the company bought its first racecourse when it added Lingfield Park to its portfolio.

 Trouble hit Ladbrokes in 1979 when a scandal around illegal marketing schemes at the company’s London casinos began to emerge.
-Eventually, it was forced to close four of the casinos that it operated in the capital, which made up nearly half of the company’s profits.
+Eventually, it was forced to close four of the casinos that it operated in the capital, which made up nearly half of the company’s operating gains.
 Texas Homecare was added to the group in 1986, with Ladbrokes continuing to find ways to diversify as much as possible.

 Ladbrokes Buys Hilton International